 Before you buy a VPN, do a thorough research on what other users say about the service.
 If it is good, you will find several positive reviews online.
 If it is a terrible service or cheats customers by secretly collecting and selling off personal data, you will find that too.

 Remember that a VPN is not supposed to keep logs of user information.
-It should store your IP address, or your location, or the name of your WiFi network.
+It should not store your IP address, your location, or the name of your WiFi network.
 If they do, they are a scam and you should not buy them.
 Here’s a list of best VPNs you can use to secure your Smart Home.

 How to Setup VPN to Protect Your Smart Home

-The best way to safeguard all your Internet-connected devices with VPN is to setup your VPN connection directly on your router.
+The best way to safeguard all your Internet-connected devices with VPN is to set up your VPN connection directly on your router.
 By doing so, all your Smart devices will share your router’s VPN connection and thus benefit from extra security and privacy.

 Keep in mind that not all routers are VPN compatible.
 While newer models do support installing VPN on them, some of the older ones do not.
 Investing in a new router that does support VPN is well worth the cost though.

 Setting up VPN on your router differs from model to model.
 The steps needed to configure the VPN connection on your router will also change depending on which VPN protocol you’d like to use.
-For more info on how install VPN on your router, it is always best to contact your VPN provider’s customer support.
+For more info on how to install VPN on your router, it is always best to contact your VPN provider’s customer support.

 How to Secure Your Smart Home With a VPN